jfeldbrugge/Geometric-Algebra/index.md

 $$\textbf{u}_{ref} = \textbf{u}_{\|} - \textbf{u}_{\perp} = \textbf{v}\textbf{u}\textbf{v}^{-1}.$$

 However in the three-dimensional setting, unlike the two-dimensional case, we might want to decompose a vector $\textbf{u}$ into a term parallel and normal to a plane represented by a pseudovector $\textbf{B}$.
-Geometric algebra beautifully extends to this case by writing
+Geometric algebra beautifully extends this formula with the identities

 $$\begin{align}
 \textbf{u}_{\|} &= (\textbf{u}\cdot \textbf{B})\textbf{B}^{-1}\,,\\